Artisan-Lab/SMTimer/README.md

 ```
 Screen outputs:
 + the processed SMT scripts number first, then the neural network training process on your screen
-+ the prediction of test dataset and more measurement result
++ the prediction of test dataset and more measurement results
 + a simulation result for program `arch`

 Saved results:
-+ the model and evaluation results are saved in the `checkpoints` directory if you want to examine it and use the model.
++ the model and evaluation results are saved in the `checkpoints` directory if you want to examine them and use the model.
 + the simulation results are saved in the `simulation_result` directory.

 ## Increment-KNN (adaptive approach, cost about 1 minutes)